 A beautifully crafted book with amazing photography by Peter Andrews showing Central Otago as it truly is, one of the most rugged, extreme and beautiful locations on the planet.
 Stunning scenery, amazing and important historical and current information, detailed maps, lists of accommodation, frequently asked questions, where to eat, how far between towns, etc. Its all in here.

-This book is incredible value at only $25 + $5.00 P&P (NZ only, please contact us for overseas rates)
+This book is incredible value at only $25 + P&P

-Purchase your copy today - email the Otago Rail Trail office for details.
+Purchase your copy today - email the Otago Rail Trail office for details or you can purchase it on line from Rail Trail Guide Book tab.

 The idea of the Central Otago Rail Trail was promoted by the New Zealand Department of Conservation (DOC), and The Otago Rail Trail Trust, formed specifically to help create this family-oriented recreational facility.
 The Trail follows the old Central Otago branch railway line from Clyde to Middlemarch passing though many towns along the way.